leonelgalan/sinatra_base/README.md

 # Sinatra Base
 [Sinatra](http://www.sinatrarb.com) + [shotgun](https://github.com/rtomayko/shotgun) + [foreman](http://ddollar.github.com/foreman/) + [Thin](http://code.macournoyer.com/thin/).
 It is [Heroku](http://www.heroku.com) ready!

-Run using `foreman start -f Procfile.dev` and open [localhost:3000](http://localhost:3000) in your browser.
+Run using `foreman start -f Procfile.dev` and open [localhost:3000](http://localhost:3000) in your browser. `foreman start` will run the app just fine, but shotgun will not be used (desired behavior for production).

 ## Download
 ```